Morphism of schemes: Morphisms as points

 in fact, the sections si of L define a morphism $X \to \mathbf{P}^n_B, \, x \mapsto (s_0(x) : \dots : s_n(x))$.
 (See also Proj construction#Global Proj.)

 Remark: The above point of view (which goes under the name functor of points and is due to Grothendieck) has had a significant impact on the foundations of algebraic geometry.
-For example, working with a category-valued (pseudo-)functor instead of a set-valued functor leads to the notion of a stack, which allows one to keep track of morphisms between points.
+For example, working with a category-valued (pseudo-)functor instead of a set-valued functor leads to the notion of a stack, which allows one to keep track of morphisms between points (i.e., morphisms between morphisms).